Municipal Borough of Buckingham: Incorporation

+The reformed borough

+The parliamentary franchise was reformed under the Reform Act 1832; Buckingham retained its two MPs, but the franchise and mode of election was reformed to make it less susceptible to corruption.
+The parliamentary constituency enlarged at the same time to take in a number of surrounding villages as well as the borough itself.

-The administration of the borough was reformed as a result of the Municipal Corporations Act 1835, becoming a municipal borough on 1 January 1836.
+The local administration of the borough was reformed as a result of the Municipal Corporations Act 1835, becoming a municipal borough on 1 January 1836.
 The reformed borough was placed in the hands of a mayor, four aldermen and six councillors.
 It was granted its own Court of Quarter Sessions in 1836 and a small borough police force, Buckingham Borough Police, was formed.

 The grant of quarter sessions was revoked in 1890 when the office of recorder was consequently abolished and the town clerk lost his title of clerk of the peace.
 In 1892 the police force was amalgamated with Buckinghamshire Constabulary.

 Boundaries

 The boundaries of the borough and parish of Buckingham were co-extensive.
 As set out in the charter of Mary I, they extended from Dudley bridge in the west to Thornborough bridge in the east and from Chackmore brook in the north to Padbury Mill bridge in the south.

 The borough comprised six districts or divisions: